zo0o0ot/speaker-page/content/talks/mabc-finding-your-voice.md

 Day: Thur, July 10

-# Finding your voice - Becoming a speaker
+# Finding your voice - Becoming a public speaker
 This is an overview of steps that you can take to find your own voice and take the steps to feel more comfortable becoming a public speaker.

 ## Format